What is accreditation?

 4. Certification audit

-The certification audit consists of informal interviews, examinations, and observations of the system in operation.
+The certification audit consists of informal interviews, examinations, and observations of the system in operation and review of relevant documentation.
 During this process, we assess your management system’s degree of compliance with the requirements of the elected standard and performance in identified focus areas.
 When found compliant, we issue the certificate.
-Findings related to the focus areas will be presented at the end of the audit in a closing meeting and included in the audit report.
-At the closing meeting, you can also provide input regarding the focus areas, i.e. should any new focus area(s) be included in future audits.
+Findings, including non-conformities, and conclusions are presented at the end of the audit in a closing meeting and included in the audit report.
+After the audit you need to address and respond to non-conformities within an agreed deadline.

 Each issued certificate has a three-year life period.
 Upon certification, we will create a periodic audit schedule for regular audits over the three-year period.
 These audits confirm your company’s on-going compliance with specified requirements of the standard while re-evaluating performance in focus areas.
 At least one periodic audit per year is required.